 At IMD, he leads custom programs for Johnson & Johnson, Telecom Malaysia, the Asian Development Bank, Bayer, SHV, and DNB.
 In addition, he is the Director of the Digital Strategy (DS) open program and Co-Director of the Leading Digital Business Transformation (LDBT) program.
 As Dean of Southeast Asia and Oceania, he also runs IMD’s activities in the region.

-Professor Piskorski’s research has been published in Administrative Science Quarterly, American Journal of Sociology, Management Science, and Social Forces.
-He also authored a book called: A Social Strategy: How We Profit from Social Media, published by Princeton University Press in 2014.
-He is currently an associate editor at the Journal of Organizational Design.
-He has served on editorial boards of several academic journals including American Journal of Sociology, Administrative Science Quarterly, Management Science and Organization Science.
+Piskorski’s research has been published in Administrative Science Quarterly, the American Journal of Sociology, Harvard Business Review, Management Science, MIT Sloan Management Review, and Social Forces.
+He is also an associate editor at the Journal of Organizational Design, and has served on the editorial boards of several academic journals including the American Journal of Sociology, Administrative Science Quarterly, Management Science, and Organization Science.

 Before joining IMD in 2014 he was Associate Professor of Business Administration at Harvard Business School and started his academic career as a faculty member at the Graduate School of Business at Stanford University.